jamesthesnake/PumasDocs.jl/docs/src/basics/doses_subjects_populations.md

   - `1` specifies a normal event.
   - `3` means it's a reset event - The kinetic system is re-initialized.
   The amounts in each compartment are reset to zero.
-The `dv` data item is ignored.
 Dose-related data items must be zero.
   ~~meaning that the value of the dynamical variable is reset to the `amt` at the dosing event.~~
   - 4 is a reset and dose event - The system is first reset as in `evid=3`,